 The Lotus Flower itself can be one of several different colors, and in our garden we never know what color the flower will be until it is almost ready to open.
 Most often the flower is white, and in Buddhism this refers to the purity of the mind and spirit.
 If it comes out red, it refers to the compassion and love a follower should have.
 A lotus flower that is blue refers to common sense, wisdom and logic that is needed to create enlightenment.
 A pink lotus flower speaks of spirituality and mysticism.
 And a gold lotus flower represents all achievement from enlightenment.

 The blooming of the Lotus Flower from a pot with mud (not good dirt — just plain mud) at the bottom of the pot, up through a stagnant amount of dirty water and into the light of day with beauty reflects a rebirth in both a figurative and literal sense.
 That rebirth can mean a change of ideas, an acceptance of Buddha’s teachings, or when a soul is reborn into another life.
+The beautiful lotus flower is rising and blooming above the murk to achieve enlightenment.

 The lotus bud nearly ready to bloom, is perhaps the most popular offering in a Thai temple.
 It is often held while practicing meditation The bud of the lotus has become important in so much of Thai life.
 It is a part of Asian architectural and sculptural motifs.
 You may see it on the corners of a modern apartment building being constructed in Chiang Mai.
 You will see it in spiritual modern paintings, in artistic ceramic bowls, and imbedded in paving stones on the walkway.